 - An ultrasound scan of your carotid arteries.
 This is to see if you have severe narrowing of one of these arteries, caused by atheroma.
+Atheroma plaques are like fatty lumps that develop within the inside lining of arteries.
 Narrowing (stenosis) of the carotid arteries is a risk factor for TIA and stroke.

-- An electrocardiogram (ECG) to check for abnormal heart rhythms such as AF (an irregular heart beat).
+- An electrocardiogram (ECG) to check for abnormal heart rhythms such as an irregular heartbeat (atrial fibrillation).
 This might be done at your GP surgery.

 - Blood tests.
 These might be done at your GP surgery.
-Your blood will be tested to make sure that you don't have diabetes or high cholesterol (these are risk factors for TIA and stroke), and to make sure that you are not anaemic, and do not have kidney problems.
+Your blood will be tested to make sure that you don't have diabetes or high cholesterol (these are risk factors for TIA and stroke).
+It will also be tested to make sure that you not lacking in iron (are anaemic) and do not have kidney problems.
 Other blood tests are sometimes done, but these are the main important ones.

 - Blood pressure measurement.
-Although this is not strictly speaking a test, it is important that your blood pressure is checked - high blood pressure is a risk factor for TIA and stroke, and needs to be treated.
+Although this is not strictly speaking a test, it is important that your blood pressure should be checked.
+High blood pressure is a risk factor for TIA and stroke, and needs to be treated.

 The main aim of these tests is:

 - To check for any underlying problems that might have caused the TIA.